 If you happen to be in Ipoh on a Sunday, head to the city’s famous vintage market, just around the corner from the Brownstone Hostel on Memory Lane.
 This is a big event in the city, with live music at various points as you’re walking down.
 Different from most Asian markets, vendors sell vintage Malaysian items, including selections of machetes!
 While there were tourists at this market, it felt like a local’s event – the majority of shoppers were Malaysian and it’s a great way to see a different kind of market.

-Waterfall at Kek Look Tong temple
+waterfall at Kek Look Tong temple

 Where should you stay in Ipoh?

 For me, there’s only one answer to this question: the gorgeous Brownstone Hostel.
-This is one of the best hostels, or indeed hotels, I’ve stayed in on my travels so far.
+This is one of the best hostels, or indeed hotels, I’ve stayed in on my travels.
 It has good dorm rooms, but if that’s not your vibe, the private rooms are also excellent.
 While there were common areas, this was definitely not a party hostel.
 The Brownstone is well laid out, offering free breakfast in a kitchen area, with another relaxing area upstairs.
 And the plants!
 The hostel is beautifully green.
 The Brownstone is often booked up, so book ahead.

 Plants surronding a doorway to a hostel